kal-kyokya/kal-kyokya/upWork/Chercheur pour une plateforme d'innovation mondiale/Researcher Notebook.md

 🔹 **Why it matters to Eviot:**
    Eviot is the umbrella under which 'any automatically operated machine that replaces human efforts' project I seek to work on is to be found.<br />

+🔹 **Knowledge extraction, possible adaptation / experiment:**
+   The idea of building a drone for myself is moving away from Futtech and towards Eviot, given the prospected DJI Mini 3 Pro Futtech's CapEx and the description in the previous section of what Eviot is.<br />
+   There is a scene in the video demo where the ScreedSaver transitions from planted in the ground to using its wheels to move about.
+The engineering of parts enabling the system to engage in such mechanisms and the fact that I could clearly see the weight of the machine being moved from the lifted pillars to the wheels gripped my attention and had me desiring to work on a project that would captivate attention in such a manner.
+Gotta think of a project now.
+An autonomous vehicle one would be along the same lines.

 ---